PomMarkus/CompEng/README.md

 - MQTTClient: Class handling the MQTT communication with the central station (usage optional)
 - Overlay: Class storing the overlay objects for the game

+### Configuration

+The game config class reads the data stored in the config.json file.
+This